-Uncertainty methods and calibration Uncertainty and calibration is not explicitly addressed.
+Uncertainty and calibration is not explicitly addressed.

 MyLand is not open source.
 Access to source code would need to be arranged with Scion.
 MyLand requires a login to be created for each user.

 Silverlight will not be supported by Microsoft beyond 2020.